MaximFilimonovGH/ansible.nf-pipeline-watcher/README.md

 sudo systemctl daemon-reload
 sudo systemctl start watcher.service
 ```

+## Updating Watcher service configuration

+You can use Nextflow Tower to monitor pipelines execution.To do so supply Nextlow Tower Access Token in `watcher.service` file and Nextflow Tower address in `config.yaml` file.

+Refer to Watcher script repository for more detail.

 ## Updating software versions
 The versions for the installed software are found in `ansible.nf-pipeline-watcher/roles/nf-pipeline-watcher/defaults/main.yml`.